RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Evaluation

 \subsubsection{Overall Results}

 Table~\ref{tab:resultsd4j} summarizes the effectiveness of \name{} in fixing the 835 bugs in Defects4J.
 The approach generates plausible fixes for 186 bugs.
-While not necessarily correct, plausible fixes pass all test cases and may still provide developers a hint about what should be changed. \name{} generates correct fixes for 164 bugs, which are semantically consistent with the developer-provided patches.
+While not necessarily correct, plausible fixes pass all test cases and may still provide developers a hint about what should be changed. \name{} generates correct fixes for 164 bugs, where 116 are exactly as fixed by the developers and 48 are semantically consistent with the developer-provided patches.
 Being able to fix bugs from different projects shows that the approach can generalize to code bases of multiple domains.
 Furthermore, \name{} creates fixes for bugs of different levels of complexity.
 Specifically, as shown in Table~\ref{tab:bugstypes}, the approach fixes 115 single-line bugs, 46 multi-line (single-file) bugs, and 3 multi-file bugs.